groveld/groveld.github.io/_posts/2015/2015-01-09-use-gitolite-to-control-access-to-a-git-server.md

 scp ~/.ssh/id_rsa.pub regular_username@git_server_IP_address:/tmp/git-admin.pub
 ```

 If you followed the Initial Server Setup article, you will need to allow SSH access to the Git user.
-You can do that by editing `/etc/ssh/sshd_config` and adding git to the `AllowUsers` directive.
+You can do that by editing `/etc/ssh/sshd_config` and adding Git to the `AllowUsers` directive.
 Once you're done, restart the SSH server:

 ```shell
 sudo service ssh restart